KevinFlanagan7/Golf-classic/README.md

 ### Icons

 I have used icons for my website from the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
 These icons will be used where there is no explanation needed to their meaning, like the social media links and the hamburger icon for navigational links on smaller devices.
-Other icons are be used for style to the prize section headings.
+Other icons are used for style to the prize section headings.

 ### Colours